kreta/Kreta/README.md

     vagrant up
     vagran ssh

-Finally, you have to load all related with the **database** (create database if it is not exist, create schema and load some fixtures).
+Finally, you have to load everything related to **database** (create database if it is not exist, create schema and load some fixtures).
 The recommended way to do all of these steps is executing the following command.

     sh scripts/update_doctrine_dev.sh

 And that's all!
-Now, if you go to the `http://kreta.localhost` url, you can see all the methods that are available for now.
+Now, if you go to the `http://kreta.localhost` url, you will see your site up and running

 Contributing
 ------------